ducnam4298/website-scraper/README.md

 Can you scraper one website you want
 # Step
 - download nodejs ( check node --version )
-- run : npm i or npm install
+- run : yarn install
-- run : npm install website-scraper
+- run : yarn add website-scraper
 - run : node index.js
 Note : It will take a while for the program to complete
+- open cmd input cd ..
+can you see folder template-clone